Waste

 2030 Waste Goals and Our Progress to Date

-In 2021, we established new waste goals to reduce landfill waste, address plastic waste from our operations and support integration of sustainability into the designs of our products.
+We have established waste goals to reduce landfill waste, address plastic waste from our operations and support integration of sustainability into the designs of our products.

 Zero waste to landfill from routine operations

-In 2023, 16 out of Lilly’s 29 facilities achieved the zero-landfill target, resulting in 2% of our waste from routine operations being sent to landfill.
-While the number of our facilities reaching the zero-landfill target increased, there was a small overall increase from 2022 in the aggregate percentage of routine operations waste being sent to landfill, which was driven by an operational matter with one of our internal waste management processes and on-boarding a new manufacturing site.
-We do not anticipate that these drivers will impede our long-term goal.
+In 2024, 20 out of Lilly’s 32 facilities achieved the zero-landfill target, resulting in 1.1% of our waste from routine operations being sent to landfill.
+The number of our facilities reaching the zero-landfill target increased and there was an overall decrease from 2023 in the aggregate percentage of routine operational waste being sent to landfill.

 Managing Waste Across Our Operations

-In 2023, Lilly generated 118,000 metric tonnes of waste, representing a 9% reduction in total waste versus 2020.
+In 2024, Lilly generated 125,000 metric tonnes of waste, representing a 4% reduction in total waste versus 2020.
 This reduction was achieved while increasing manufacturing production rates across the same period.
-Most of the waste (84%) generated by Lilly is considered non-hazardous by relevant regulatory authorities.
-The remaining 16% of waste we generate that is considered hazardous is carefully stored and packaged, and shipped to approved treatment facilities, some of which recover energy from the waste.
-We strive to only send hazardous waste to landfills when there is no other option or when required by law.
+Most of the waste generated by Lilly is considered non-hazardous by relevant regulatory authorities.
+The remaining waste we generate that is considered hazardous is carefully stored, packaged and shipped to approved treatment facilities, some of which recover energy from the waste.
+We strive to send hazardous waste to landfills when there is no other option or when required by law.

 Plastic Waste Reduction Efforts